7 ways to cat-proof Christmas trees

-To avoid all these potential cat calamities, here are our seven top tips to keep your cat and Christmas tree apart this holiday season:
+To avoid all these potential cat calamities this Christmas, here are our top tips for keeping your kitty and your tree as far apart as possible over the holidays…..

 1. Location, location, location!